 When learning English, students have the advantage that English is a widely spoken language with a huge cultural output that lots of people study.
-This means that there's plenty of English-language content out there and lots of resources for them to learn.
+This means there's plenty of English-language content out there and lots of resources for them to learn from.

 The best ESOL tutors available